ozchamo/YAKKO/README.md

 2) run "yakko" (again, as root) - the script will copy itself to /YAKKO (if it's not already there based on what you did in step (1)
 3) follow instructions, my suggestion is that you run it manually until you get the hang of it
 4) once you get the flow, it can build the cluster AUTOMATICALLY.
 I've built many in one week :)
+5) depending on your hardware (mine's OK, not overfully powerful) you can have a cluster up and running in 30-50 minutes

 What can it do?
 - it installs OCP (latest if you want) automatically (4.6, 4.5 and 4.3 all tested)